What are Dora Metrics & Why Do They Matter?

 The data, with some added context, and additional metrics around deployment times, PR, and progress status helps teams see the missing pieces of their SDLC equation, and pave their way toward continuous improvement.

-DORA it is for DevOps success
+DORA for DevOps Success

 In summary, DORA is a great way for companies to measure and improve their development process.
 Not only does it furnish meaningful data that can pinpoint areas for enhancement in the process, but it also offers an industry-wide standard.
 DORA provides powerful and actionable insights, making it the perfect tool to help DevOps teams succeed.